nicknijenhuis/carnaval-radio-frontend/README.md

   - Then display all played songs instead of just 10
 - Make a detail page for Social nieuws, inside the detail page it should then link to the social instead of directly
 - Refactor so that all news overview pages and social post pages share more code
+- Generate a sitemap.xml from the full website content, including pages and articles
 - ~~The player still has the refresh issue, when going to sponsoren and then to home, but also going to a working page and then going to 'Over ons' for example (carnaval-radio.netlify.app)~~
 - ~~Change logo to old logo everywhere, it is decided we are not going to use the new one yet (available on request)~~
 - ~~Make a page for Tickets.
 This is an Iframe loaded from a ticket organisation.
 Preferably this is set in Strapi, but if not possible, let's make a hard coded page with the iframe.~~